 - The Ligonier Valley Historical Society

-Duquesne students also secure national internships and have served in positions at the Smithsonian Institution's National Museum of American History, the U.S. Bureau of Land Management, and the San Diego Historical Society, among others.
+Duquesne Public History students also have interned at national institutions far from Pittsburgh, including the Smithsonian Institution's National Museum of American History, the U.S. Bureau of Land Management, and the San Diego Historical Society, among others.